anuragdandge/Assignments/OOP/Exam.md

 ---

 # UNIT 3

+#### Operator Overloading- concept of overloading, operator overloading, Overloading Unary Operators, Overloading Binary Operators, Data Conversion, Type casting (implicit and explicit), Pitfalls of Operator Overloading and Conversion

+Operator Overloading is the process of defining a new meaning to an operator in C++.
+C++ allows operators to be overloaded as member functions or as non-member functions.
+It allows operators to work on user-defined data types, as well as on built-in data types.

+The concept of overloading is to provide flexibility to the programmers to use operators with user-defined data types.
+Overloading an operator means redefining an operator in a new context, so that it can be used with user-defined data types.

+- Unary operators are operators that take a single operand.
+Examples of unary operators are
+    - `++ (increment operator)`,
+    - `-- (decrement operator)`,
+    - `+ (unary plus operator)`,
+    - `- (unary minus operator)`,
+    - `! (logical NOT operator)`,
+    - `~ (bitwise NOT operator)`.
+ Unary operators can be overloaded as member functions.

+- Binary operators are operators that take two operands.
+Examples of binary operators are
+    - `+ (addition operator)`,
+    - `- (subtraction operator)`,
+    - `* (multiplication operator)`,
+    - `/ (division operator)`,
+    - `% (modulus operator)`,
+    - `< (less than operator)`,
+    - `> (greater than operator)`,
+    - `== (equality operator)`,
+    - `!= (inequality operator)`.
+Binary operators can be overloaded as member functions or as non-member functions.

+Data Conversion is the process of converting one data type to another.
+In C++, we can overload conversion operators to perform data conversion.
+Conversion operators are special member functions that convert an object of one class to an object of another class.
+They are used to convert user-defined data types to built-in data types, or to other user-defined data types.

+Type casting is the process of converting one data type to another.
+In C++, we can use type casting operators to perform type casting.
+Type casting can be implicit or explicit.
+- Implicit type casting is performed automatically by the compiler
+- Explicit type casting is performed by the programmer.

+Pitfalls of Operator Overloading and Conversion:

+- Overloading operators can lead to confusion and make the code difficult to read and maintain.
+- Overloading operators can change the semantics of the operators, which can lead to unexpected results.
+- Conversion operators can be misused, leading to security vulnerabilities in the code.
+It is important to carefully design and test the conversion operators.
 ### Q .
 Explain static data member and static member function
 In C++, a static data member is a class member that is shared by all instances of the class, rather than being unique to each instance.
 A static member function is a class member function that can be called without an instance of the class.